 They have a distinctive beard that accentuates the muzzle, long eyebrows and a wiry outer coat that brushes the ground like a long skirt if untrimmed.
 The coat, which sheds little, also provides excellent protection in bad weather.
-The color is brindle, black, gray or wheaten.
+The colour is brindle, black, gray or wheaten.

 The Scottie's ears are thin and stand straight up.
 The back is short, level and muscular, and the tail is set high.
 Scotties have a good life expectancy of about 12 to 15 years.